-We have shot and made available 4 difference versions of a scene, scenarios
+We have shot and made available 4 different versions of a scene, scenarios

 D. There are several camera angles in each scenario that you can use to put together your scene.
 The scenarios all revolve around the exchange between two people of something in an envelope.
 Our actors give different performances in each scenario.
 We have not told you what was in the envelope.
 We have left literal blanks in the script.
 You only need to edit together 1 scenario, so it’s up to you to choose how you will tell the story.